Nuovations/CFUtilities/README.md

 ## Building CFUtilities

-If you are not using a prebuilt distribution of CFUtilities, building CFUtilities should be a straightforward, two- or three-step process:
+If you are not using a prebuilt distribution of CFUtilities, building CFUtilities should be a straightforward, two- or three-step process.
+If you are building from the main branch, start with:

     % ./bootstrap

+If you are building from the main branch, a release branch, or a distribution package, continue (main branch) or start with:

     % ./configure
     % make

 The first `bootstrap` step creates the `configure` script and `Makefile.in` files from `configure.ac` and `Makefile.am` respectively and only needs to be done once unless those input files have changed.

 The second `configure` step generates `Makefile` files from `Makefile.in` files and only needs to be done once unless those input files have changed.